Local Language Book Project:

 Ready Set Go Books is an OHBD project which creates and publishes these books.
 Our goal is 200 unique titles to help increase the literary rate in Ethiopia.
 The books are available in North American and Europe on Amazon sites – follow our author page here to hear about new books published.
 Proceeds from book sales support producing and distributing more Ready Set Go books in Ethiopia.

-Our books are also being carried by Seattle Public Libraries.
-If you'd like to get Ready Set Go books in your school or library, please contact us for more information how to do so.
+Our books are being carried by Seattle Public Libraries as well as libraries in Colorado, California, and Minnesota .
+If you'd like to see Ready Set Go books in your school or library, please contact us for more information on how to do so.
 We do offer preferred pricing for schools and libraries.
+We know kids in the US will enjoy our books and each one sold funds multiple books printed and distributed in Ethiopia.

 A fun video about this project made by Denver volunteers: